UCSMA-Project/ucsma/README.md

 Simply running build.sh will proceed with building all of the components necessary for the experiment.
 Build products will be located in the result folder after the build process completes.

+Note that the script builds OpenWRT version 14, which is out-of-date by the time anyone is reading this.
+The build would likely to fail on `make world`, i.e., building the OpenWRT image, due to many of its dependencies being too new on your system if you are running a newer Linux distro such as Ubuntu 20.04.
+You can try to downgrade the dependencies but another way to try is to build the image with Ubuntu 14.04 LTS which will install all the old pacakges.

 ## AR9331 SoC Login/Setup
 - If you have flashed the chip, make sure to first disable the firewall (otherwise `ssh` will not work): `/etc/init.d/firewall disable`
 - To `ssh` into the chip, run `ssh root@<ip_addr>` with password `root` (scp works the same way)